U.S. soldiers in Niger were pursuing terrorist when attacked

 Al-Sahraoui is affiliated with the insurgent group Al-Mourabitoun, which was led for many years by Mokhtar Belmokhtar, aka the "Marlboro Man."
 Belmokhtar has been reported killed numerous times, most recently in Libya in June 2015 from a U.S. airstrike.

-"It was an ISIS affiliated group," Dunford said.
+"It was an ISIS affiliated group," the general said.
 "ISIS and Al Qaeda try to leverage local insurgencies and connect those insurgencies globally."

 "Is this a dangerous area?
 Yeah," Dunford said.
 "We're there because ISIS and Al Qaeda are there."